A step-by-step guide on how to work with infrared pictures in Lightroom. Learn how to create a custom profile for proper infrared white balance.

 Here is the final setting of the white balance slider after the custom white balance.
 You can see there is a lot of room for further white balance adjustments:

-Lightroom can apply the infrared profile automatically every time you import images from this specific camera.
+Lightroom can automatically apply your custom profile every time you import images from your camera.
 You just need to define the default develop settings in Lightroom by selecting “Develop” and “Set Default Settings…“.
 Note that this makes sense only for a permanently converted infrared camera.

 Wrap-up and further reading

 I hope that setting proper infrared white balance in Lightroom is now no longer an issue for you.
-If you have any questions, leave me a comment below or contact me and I will try my best to get an answer.
+If you have any questions, leave a comment below and I will answer with my best knowledge.

-If you would like to further enhance your infrared pictures, you might be interested in reading about how to create the Infrared Blue Sky Effect in Lightroom.
-It is a really cool effect and very easy to apply.
-For more information about infrared photography in general, I have also prepared a Digital Infrared Photography Tutorial will guide you to your personal and custom infrared solution.
+If you would like to further enhance your infrared pictures, read about how to create the Infrared Blue Sky Effect in Lightroom.
+It is a cool effect and very easy to apply.
+Are you new to infrared photography?
+My Digital Infrared Photography Tutorial will guide you to your personal and custom infrared solution.